Asian shares sink as China says 1Q growth at 4.8%

-Benchmarks fell in Tokyo, Seoul and Shanghai.
+Benchmarks fell in Tokyo, Taipei and Shanghai.
+Seoul edged higher.
 Hong Kong and Sydney were closed for holidays.
 Oil prices rose and U.S. futures were lower.

 Wall Street benchmarks declined last week before closing for the Easter holiday.